Jeremiah Chapter 49

 Jeremiah 49:19 “Behold, he shall come up like a lion from the swelling of Jordan against the habitation of the strong: but I will suddenly make him run away from her: and who [is] a chosen [man, that] I may appoint over her? for who [is] like me? and who will appoint me the time? and who [is] that shepherd that will stand before me?”

 The fall of Edom is compared to the state of a flock worried by an enemy strong as a lion (Jer.
-4:7), and swift as an eagle (Jer.
-49:19).
+4:7), “and fly as the eagle” (Jer.49:22).

 “The swelling of Jordan”: Or, the pride of Jordan, the thickets on his banks.